tbaker67/ResiRuler/README.md

 You'll get preview of the alignment
 ![Align Page 2](ResidueRuler/images/align/Align_Page2.png)

-There is also an option to "clean" the alignment to get rid of unmatched chains or residues, and those CIF files can be downloaded for future use
+There is also an option to "clean" the alignment to get rid of unmatched chains or residues, and those CIF files can be downloaded for future use.
 ![Align Page 3](ResidueRuler/images/align/Align_Page3.png)